 So, once you have picked your recall signals, you next need to make them mean something to the dog.
 And the clearest communication is done by making the recall signal mean something that makes them want to do what we want them to do.

 The consequences are what will make the signal meaningful to your dog.
 Consequences are what drives behaviour.
 An action carried out by a dog can have 3 possible consequences: things can get better; things can get worse; or things can stay the same for the dog.
 But, the consequences of a behaviour only affect the chance that the behaviour will happen again if they follow the behaviour in the next few seconds.
-While us humans can conceptualise delayed consequences like getting found out and arrested, dogs learn best when consequences are dished out in a logical, predictable and meaningful way.
+While us humans can imagine delayed consequences like getting grounded for being late home, dogs learn best when consequences are immediate.
+It also helps if they are dished out in a logical, predictable and meaningful way.
 What this means for dog training is that when the dog comes back to you they need to be given something they like in the next few seconds for this to be effective training.

 If the consequence of you holding your palm vertically above your head was that your dog’s had access to their favourite things by your side, your dog would learn to run to your feet whenever he saw you do that signal.

 There will be many signals that you give your dog throughout the day that mean good things are about to happen.
 I have made an unintended recall signal in the house: the sound of the hairdryer.
 I have a habit of drying my hair immediately before taking Kipper out.
 So to him, this noise means that we are going outside very soon.
 Repeated pairing of me drying my hair directly before taking Kipper for a walk has caused him to learn to love hearing the hairdryer.
 This didn’t happen the first time I took him out after drying my hair.
 In fact, he did not like the noise at first.
 But, over time, I noticed that no matter what Kipper is doing he will come and look at me expectantly whenever I am drying my hair.